jamgitman/Wikiproject-java/README.md

-# Wikiproject-java
+# Jam Wikiproject-java
-Wiki project in java using jacksonfasterxml, jsoup, and javafx.
+Jam Wiki project in java using jacksonfasterxml, jsoup, and javafx.